-- This feature is supported with backup copies that are created from protection plans using the web UI or from classic policies that are created with the NetBackup Administration Console. - This feature is supported for NetBackup Appliance, NetBackup Virtual Appliance, Flex Appliance, and Build Your Own (BYO) server. - This feature is limited to 50 concurrent mount points on a Media Server Deduplication Pool (MSDP) media server. - By default, vSphere allows a maximum of eight NFS mounts per ESXi server.
+- NGINX, NFS.
+SAMBA, WINBIND (if Active directory is required), SPWS, VPFS - This feature is limited to 50 concurrent mount points from a Media Server Deduplication Pool (MSDP) media server or from a WORM storage server.
+If you have a Flex appliance, this feature is limited to 50 concurrent mount points from each node. - By default, vSphere allows a maximum of eight NFS mounts per ESXi server.
 Note that NetBackup requires an NFS mount for each instant access VM you create.
 To remove the NFS mount, remove the instant access VM when you are done with it.